Location: Zamperini Field, California

 "I was Mike and Gary Haines first employee at McCluskey Ltd. back in 1973.
 Corkey taught me a bit about European versus domestic pigments.
 Green and red tone blues, Murano (pearl) for some fire and under tones of green I’ve forgotten.
 Anyway I mixed many samples of pigments until I thought it came in fairly well, so Thompson lacquer mixed my acrylic lacquer recipe.
 I did the actual painting and metal work on the hood scoop oil cooler opening, relocating of the Le Mans filler the cutback doors and exhaust openings.
 Also the front flairs and wiring them, That’s the edge rolling to finish them.
 The car came with an original front clip back to the top of the flairs or close to the hood front area.
 I welded it on.
 The rear clip came from some one on the east coast.
 All welding I did with gas, soft aluminum rod, Burtsweld lenses and flux just as AC did and in WWII.
 The lenses don’t let the red gas cloud to visual as the alloy goes into liquation or puddle.
 That’s how the Rosy Riveters made alloy gas tanks, as I did for thefuel tank/cell in the Cobra.
 No one touched the car but me since 1980, all work by me.
 Turns out the way the cutback doors were done was to cut both sides off at the rear and reverse sides so they roll forward!!
 Easy.
 Paint is my blue, clear, color sand and buff.
 I waited abut six months or more before I got serious to let it gas out, did sample spots intermittently until it felt ready."

 The now spare engine and gear box were in the car when we got it, probably the original as 5 bolters were not common at all.
 There are no matching serial numbers on Cobras like the GT350’s.
 A strict 289 class it will not be allowed.
 But the days of Steve Earl are going.
-Vintage would allow it anywhere, we think.
-It was allowed to run at Monterey in 2012 from invitation to fill out the field.
+Vintage would allow it anywhere.
+It was allowed to run at Monterey in 2012.
 Engines get changed, rebuilt all the time in Vintage.

 "cutback doors" . . .